dOrgTech/compound-sdk/README.md

 `npm i --save @dorgtech/sdk-compound`

-This way, you can do in your Javascript App:
+Now you can utilize the SDK in your Javascript App:

 ```
 import Compound from '@dorgtech/sdk-compound'
 ```

-There's two ways to initialize your SDK
+There are two ways to initialize your SDK:

-1- By passing a node URL, but you wont be able to send transactions (or write into the blockchain)
+1. By passing a node URL (but you wont be able to send transactions / write to the blockchain)

-2- By passing the provider object (i.e: metamask)
+2. By passing the web3provider object (i.e: Metamask)

-This way, we allow the developer to pass an URL and read the blockchain, but if the user then wants to trigger a tx it needs to login into the browser; so for example, at first you just pass the URL:
+This way, developers can pass a URL to read the blockchain and only ask the the user to log-in with a web3 wallet when they need to trigger a tx.
+For example, at first you just pass the URL:

 ```
 const sdk = new Compound("http://mainnet.infura.io/v3/your_api)